otisdog8/cse15l-lab-reports/lab3.md

 391
 ```

-## Option 2
+## Part 3

-For option 2, I chose to use the `--color=auto` option which makes the grep inputs more colorful.
+For part 3, I chose to use the `--color=auto` option which makes the grep inputs more colorful.
 I like this because in my terminal (unlike vscode or git bash), grep is not colored by default.
 I found this option on the manpage.
 Do note that for all the examples for this option, I'm going to ignore the instructions and use photos as the output instead of code blocks, as the code blocks do not render color properly.

 ### Example 1

-Just repeating the lucayans match, but with color:
+Just repeating the lucayans match, but with color (this makes the matches easier to distinguish by adding contrast):

 Command:
 ```bash